FSq-Poplar/FPGA_NN/README.md

 It is designed with the MNIST database in mind; hence, images should be 28x28.

+Note that the input is a 14x14 grid - this is a quick adjustment in IO, however.

 ## Authors
 Wentao Cui @WentaoCui8

 Poplar Wang @FSq-Poplar

 ## Folders
-io_verilog: allows users to "write" a letter, which is passed to the network
+io_verilog: allows users to "draw" a letter, which is passed to the network
 - mouse_control: implements mouse support for the DE1-SoC
 - vga_adapter: implements VGA support for the DE1-SoC

 neural_net_verilog: code for the neural network itself
 - testing_code: files used to test the individual modules
+- filter: an alternative method of determining numbers for smaller FPGAs

 python_simulation: python code used to test different setups of the network